Skip to content

 Tutorial

-Input - a valid SBML model file
+Input: a valid SBML file

 SBMLImporter only requires one input: a valid SBML file.
 SBML files can be created from various sources, such as the graphical interface of COPASI, by converting rule-based BioNetGen models, or by using any other SBML exporting tools.
 Additionally, a large collection of published SBML models are hosted on BioModels.